1916 Cumberland vs. Georgia Tech football game: Records

-The previous records for highest score in a football game had been set in 1913: 159-0, won by Newberry against BMI, and 144-0, won by the Florida Gators against Florida Southern.
+The previous records for highest score in a football game had been set in 1913: 150-0, won by Newberry College against Bailey Military Institute, and 144-0, won by the Florida Gators against Florida Southern.
 In the preceding 45 years of college football, only 36 games had exceeded 100 points, and only seven of those were against teams also from a college.

 Since World War II, only a handful of schools have topped 100 points in a college football game.
 The modern-era record for most points scored against a college opponent is 106 by Fort Valley State of Georgia against Knoxville College in 1969.
 In the previous year Houston defeated Tulsa 100–6 to set the NCAA record in major college football.
 In 1949 the University of Wyoming defeated University of Northern Colorado 103–0.
 The Division III football scoring record was set in 1968 when North Park University defeated North Central College 104–32, using ten passing touchdowns along the way.

 Georgia Tech's defeat of Cumberland College was so lopsided that their halftime score of 126–0 still holds significance.
 Had the game ended at halftime as a game today, it would still have ranked as the highest-scoring collegiate football game since West Liberty State defeated Cedarville 137–0 on November 19, 1932.
 In modern times, the last instance of a team almost scoring Georgia Tech's halftime total in a full game occurred on October 22, 1949, when Connecticut defeated Newport NTS 125–0.